elinejk/SuRE_hNSC/README.md

 ### 2. Genomic Annotations
 Contains the scripts used to
-- annotate the SuRE data with enhancers, promoters, DHS, and Gencode genetic information;
+- annotate the SuRE data with enhancers, promoters, DHS, and Gencode genetic information; and
-- calculate significant differences between raQTLs, control SNPs and all SuRE SNPs (was also used for the TFBS section below); and
 - generate plots showing the fold enrichment (Figure 1E) or percentage of overlap (Figures S1B, S1C, and S1D)

 ### 3. TFBS